 To review, Super Armor, Slow Super Armor, Armor Knight, Autoheal, and Great Autoheal are almost always prohibited in Spirits tournaments due to their centralizing natures.
 They also benefit characters that are already top-tier, which further stifles the metagame’s variety.
+Instadrop and Critical Healing & Metal are occasionally banned from tournaments, but these restrictions aren’t universal and will depend on the competition you’re entering.
 There are still plenty of unbanned bonus effects to choose from, though, and I assure you they’re much less lame!
 For the most part, that is.

 With those bans in mind, Trade-Off Ability ↑ is perhaps the best bonus you could use.
 In exchange for starting each stock with 30% damage, the user will enjoy 1.18x increased attack power, 1.2x defense, and 1.2x increased mobility.
 Trade-Off Ability ↑ only occupies one bonus slot, so you can pair it with other small bonuses too.
 Between the other slots and the FP’s stats, Trade-Off Ability ↑ can have a big effect and is very often seen in Spirits tournaments.
 Of course, it is a bit risky thanks to starting every stock with 30%, but it’s still a great choice — as long as your FP isn’t a lightweight character.
 Here’s a list of more viable bonus effects you can use.

 - Floaty Jumps: This bonus decreases its user’s fall speed by 0.65x.
-It’s helpful on characters such as Fox and Ganondorf who fall fast and need the extra air time to space their recovery moves properly.
+It’s helpful on characters such as Mii Brawler and Ganondorf who fall fast and need the extra air time to space their recovery moves properly.

 - Instadrop: On some characters, Instadrop is absolutely insane.
 It turns its user’s fast fall into an attack that deals 3% when falling and 6% upon landing.
-It has set knockback and can combo into many fighters’ aerial moves.
-It’s most effective on aerial characters like Falco and Jigglypuff (the latter can true combo Instadrop into Rest at any percentage).
+It has set knockback and can combo into many characters’ aerial moves.
+It’s most effective on air fighters like Falco and Jigglypuff (the latter can true combo Instadrop into Rest at any percentage).

-- Move Speed ↑: With bonus bans in mind, Move Speed ↑ might just be the second strongest bonus effect (besides Trade-Off Ability ↑).
-It increases its user’s movement speed by 1.2x!
+- Move Speed ↑: This Spirit effect – hence its name – increases its user’s movement speed by 1.2x!
 Works great on Incineroar, King Dedede, and other fighters who run slowly.

 - Team Power ↑: This bonus only works if the user is on a team.
-If that criteria is met, the user’s attack power will be increased by 1.26x and their defense by 1.38x.
-Please note that Additional Midair Jump and Team Power ↑ are the only bonuses on this list that occupy two slots instead of one.
+If that criterion is met, the user’s attack power will be increased by 1.26x and their defense by 1.38x.
+Please note that Critical Healing & Metal, Instadrop, and Team Power ↑ are the only bonuses on this particular list that occupy two slots instead of one.